IgorDrgonec/VectorBT-Flask/docs/docs/examples/basic-rsi-strategy.md

 [121 rows x 4 columns]
 ```

-But how do we know which row corresponds to which hyperparameter combination?
+But how do we know which row corresponds to which parameter combination?
 We will build a [MultiIndex](https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html)
 with two levels, `lower_th` and `upper_th`, and make it the index of `comb_stats_df`: